-NS 231 Navigation (3) An in-depth study of piloting and electronic navigation; including theory, principles and procedures.
+NS 231 Navigation (3) An in-depth study of piloting and electronic NS 231 Navigation (3) An in-depth study of piloting and electronic navigation; including theory, principles and procedures.
 Students learn aspects of piloting including the use of charts, visual and electronic aids, and theory and operation of magnetic and gyrocompasses.
 Other topics discussed include tides, currents, effects of wind and weather, plotting, use of navigation instruments and types and characteristics of electronic navigation systems.
 (Navy Options)

 NS 232 Naval Operations (3) A study of the relative-motion vector analysis theory, relative motion problems, formation tactics and shipboard operations.
+Also included are introductions to naval shipboard operations.
 Also included are introductions to naval communications, ship behavior and maneuvering characteristics, and applied aspects of ship handling.
 (Navy Options)